-Each elementary school offers a comprehensive curriculum of mathematics, language arts, science and social studies, as well as music, art and physical education programs.
+Each elementary school offers a comprehensive K-5 curriculum of mathematics, language arts, science and social studies, as well as music, art, and physical education programs.
 The Conestoga Valley Virtual Academy, a K-12 cyber program for CV students, features an elementary learning center housed at Fritz Elementary.

-CV’s elementary literacy program is based on a comprehensive, responsive literacy philosophy.
-Students are taught to access a variety of strategies and processes which develop reading, writing, speaking and listening skills.
-Strategic assessment of students’ abilities guides instruction in order to meet the needs of diverse learners.
-CV aims to develop life-long critical thinkers and dynamic learners who are able to successfully navigate the demands of 21st century literacy.
+CV’s elementary literacy program is based on an evidence-based, structured literacy framework grounded in the science of learning to read.
+Students are explicitly and systematically taught decoding skills in the primary grades in order to access and comprehend complex texts in all grade levels.
+Students also learn to effectively communicate in speaking and writing to be able to share their thinking with peers and teachers.
+Strategic assessment of students’ abilities guides instruction in order to meet the needs of our diverse learners.
+We aim to develop literate and dynamic learners who are able to successfully demonstrate all components of the Profile of a CV Learner.

-Elementary counselors address academic, social-emotional and career needs through classroom guidance lessons on topics such as conflict resolution, study skills, and teamwork.
+Elementary counselors address academic, social-emotional, and career needs through classroom guidance lessons on topics such as conflict resolution, study skills, and teamwork.
 Individual and small group counseling take place daily.
 Counselors collaborate with teachers concerning individual needs of students and screen students for the gifted program.
-Counselors play an integral role in welcoming new families into the buildings, as well as the kindergarten registration, screening and orientation process.
-All elementary schools are working with students to minimize bullying behavior using a Positive School-wide Behavior Framework.
+Counselors play an integral role in welcoming new families into the buildings as well as the kindergarten registration, screening, and orientation processes.
+All elementary schools work with students to minimize bullying behavior using a positive school-wide behavior framework.

 Before/After school care

-CV has active parent-teacher organizations at each of its elementary schools.
-The PTOs coordinate activities and fundraisers and offer scholarships to graduating seniors.
+CV has active parent-teacher organizations at each elementary school.
+PTOs coordinate activities and fundraisers, and offer scholarships to graduating seniors.